First came flights to nowhere during the pandemic. Cruises to nowhere may be next.

 Singapore, which has not allowed port calls for any cruise ships since March 13, is exploring health protocol that would allow cruise companies in the area to operate voyages “to nowhere,” according to Singapore newspaper The Straits Times.
 Singapore’s tourism body has reportedly hired a risk management company to create a safety framework for the Singapore-only sailings, which could bolster cruise lines struggling to stay afloat amid the coronavirus’s impact on travel.

 The newspaper reports that documents pertaining to the safety protocols envision “cruises to nowhere” sailing at 50 percent capacity.
 Cruise lines will need to be certified for compliance with the safety plan before returning to sea, the Straits Times says.

+Singapore Tourism Board spokesperson Rachel Loh told The Washington Post via email that the tourism body “has appointed a reputable audit and certification company with maritime experience to establish a cruise certification program benchmarked against global health, safety and hygiene standards."

-A Singapore tourism board official told the paper that details of the safety standards will be announced later.
+Cruise lines will be required to pass an audit for certification to return to sailing, Loh said, and details of the safety standards will be announced at a later date.

 [Cruising is still canceled, but here’s what travelers can expect when it returns]